Topological arguments for Kolmogorov complexity: Decreasing complexity by adding a condition

-\begin{proof} To get $O(1)$-precision, we need to combine the construction above with topological arguments similar to the proof of Theorem~\ref{thm:distance}.
+To get $O(1)$-precision, we need to combine the simple construction above with a topological argument similar to the proof of Theorem~\ref{thm:distance}.
 Consider the shortest descriptions $p$ and $q$ for $a$ and $b$.
 Then $|p|=\KS(a)$ and $|q|=\KS(b)$.
-For every pair $(u,v)$ of integers such that $0\le u\le |p|$ and $0\le v\le |q|$ consider
+For every pair $(u,v)$ of integers such that $0\le u\le |p|$ and $0\le v\le |q|$ define $y(u,v)$ as follows:

-As we have discussed, $\KS(a|y(u,v))$ and $\KS(b|y(u,v))$ are close to $u$ and $v$ respectively; the distance is $O(\log\KS(a)+\log\KS(b)+I(a:b))$.
+As we have discussed, $\KS(a\cnd y(u,v))$ and $\KS(b\cnd y(u,v))$ are close to $u$ and $v$ respectively; the distance is $O(\log\KS(a)+\log\KS(b)+I(a:b))$.